HadyanAzr/8WeekSQLChallenge/CaseStudy #4 Data_Bank/B.Customer Transactions.md

 ***

-**5. Comparing the closing balance of a customer’s first month and the closing balance from their second nth, what percentage of customers:**
+**5. What is the percentage of customers who increase their closing balance by more than 5%?**

 ````sql
 CREATE TEMP TABLE balance AS(